andressp05/Micro/README.md

 ## Project 3
 MasterMind Game with Assembler
 ## Project 4
-Clock interruptions and service routines with basic criptography.
+Clock Interruptions and Service Routines with basic cryptography.